 - generous pinch of dried oregano

 - Peel and cut carrots into a rectangular shape, about 2 inches in length.
-Place them into a medium size pot and fill with water enough to cover the carrots.
+Place them into a medium-size pot and fill with water enough to cover the carrots.
 Bring to a boil and add some salt.
 Cover and boil for 3 minutes, or until they are tender when you poke a fork through them and to the bite.
 Do not over boil them, or you will get mushy carrots.

 - Drain, and run them under cold water for about 1 minute to stop the cooking.
 Set aside and allow them to cool completely.

 - Cut most of the green beans in half (especially ones that are longer than 3 inches in length).
-Using the same pot used for the carrots, place green beans with ½ inch of water on the bottom.
-Add some salt and Cover with a lid.
+Using the same pot used for the carrots, place green beans with 1/2 inch of water on the bottom.
+Add some salt and cover with a lid.
 Bring water to a low boil for 2 minutes, until they turn a dark green color.
 Turn off heat, carefully drain the water from the pot, and return back to the stove.
 Cover and steam green beans for 2 to 3 minutes, until they are tender to the bite.
 Remove, drain completely and set aside to cool down.

 - In a large mixing bowl.
 Add green beans and carrots together.
-Add garlic, olive oil, apple cider vinegar and season with salt and pepper to taste and add a pinch of oregano.
+Add garlic, olive oil, apple cider vinegar and season with salt and pepper to taste and add a generous pinch of dried oregano.
 Gently toss and mix until well combined.
 Taste and adjust the seasonings to your preference.

 - Just before serving.
-You may need to add more olive oil and apple-cider vinegar to taste, since the carrots will absorb some of the vinaigrette, leaving the salad a little dry.
+You may need to add more olive oil and apple cider vinegar to taste, since the carrots will absorb some of the vinaigrette, leaving the salad a little dry.

 - Serve at room temperature or chill for one hour before serving.